The Green Bible

 The Green Bible is an English version of the New Revised Standard Version Bible with a focus on environmental issues and teachings.
 It was originally published by Harper Bibles on October 7, 2008.
-It is a study Bible featuring a foreword by Desmond Tutu and essays by Matthew Sleeth, Calvin B. DeWitt, Pope John Paul II, Brian McLaren, Ellen Bernstein, Ellen F. Davis, James Jones (bishop), N.T.
+It is a study Bible featuring a foreword by Desmond Tutu and essays by Matthew Sleeth, Calvin B. DeWitt, Pope John Paul II, Brian McLaren, Ellen Bernstein, Ellen F. Davis, James Jones, N.T.
 Wright, Barbara Brown Taylor, and Gordon Aeschliman.